What is judo?

 How do I start judo?

 It is very important to start with a qualified judo coach.
-Tonbridge Judo Club is registered with the British Judo Association – External link opens in new tab or windowwww.britishjudo.org.uk -, the official governing body for judo in the UK, which ensures that qualified coaches deliver safe, quality judo instruction.
+Tonbridge Judo Club is registered with the British Judo Association – www.britishjudo.org.uk -, the official governing body for judo in the UK, which ensures that qualified coaches deliver safe, quality judo instruction.
 All BJA member clubs must have at least one qualified BJA coach who must obtain a First Aid Certificate and meet strict child protection requirements.

 Beginners are always welcome at Tonbridge Judo Club.
 See Contact Information for more details.
 No suit is required, just wear jogging bottoms and a long-sleeved top.